TUE-EE-ES/TSN-DRL-TAS/README.md

 # 🔬 Reference
 If you use this work, please cite:

-Karimi, M., Nabi, M., Nelson, A., Goossens, K., & Basten, T. (2025).
-Deep-Reinforcement-Learning-based Scheduler for Time-Aware Shaper in In-Vehicle Networks.
-Electronic Systems (ES), Eindhoven University of Technology.
+M. Karimi, M. Nabi, A. Nelson, K. Goossens, and T. Basten, "Deep-Reinforcement-Learning-based Scheduler for Time-Aware Shaper in In-Vehicle Networks," in *Proc.
+2025 IEEE 101st Vehicular Technology Conf.
+(VTC2025-Spring)*, Oslo, Norway, Jun.
+17–20, 2025.